-RS: It’s very bad and something will have to be done about it.
-We need more workers and less bosses.
+It’s very bad and something will have to be done about it.
+We need more workers and fewer bosses.

 WM: But the ANC councillors voted with the DA for their salary increases despite Knysna being in financial trouble?
 How can that not be looked at as greediness and also acting against the public?

 RS: I will have to get into that also.